akirfin/krita_python_fun/README.md

 (note: Krita bug in DublinCore.description, it is NOT saved!)

 ## future ideas
-OpenStreetMap for krita
-glTF layer ??? (show glTF in layer or use layers as textures?)
+Krita Shelfs: place scripts, actions with settings, filepaths, then just click or drag & drop to target OpenStreetMap layer: fetch any place on earth! glTF layer: show glTF in layer or use layers as textures?
-PixFika for Krita: (Shadertoy + glsl sandbox + PixFika)
+PixFika layer: Shadertoy + glsl sandbox + PixFika compatible layer
 Tutor: interactive drawing tutor
 Multi user Krita: One document multiple interactive users. (sync layers + show fake cursors)